fisal77/02_trivia_api/README.md

 ## Running the Server

-From within the `backend` directory first ensure you are working using your created virtual environment.
+From within the `/starter/backend` directory first ensure you are working using your created virtual environment.

 To run the server, execute: